-ROME is a 24-28 week interdisciplinary experience in a rural primary care setting, open to third-year students at the UND School of Medicine & Health Sciences.
+ROME is a 20-28 week interdisciplinary experience in a rural primary care setting, open to Phase 2 students at the UND School of Medicine & Health Sciences

 Students live and train in non-metropolitan communities under the supervision of physician preceptors.
-ROME students experience health care delivery in rural areas throughout the state of North Dakota, where providing access to health care is sometimes challenging.
+ROME students experience health care delivery in rural areas throughout the North Dakota and Minnesota, where providing access to health care is sometimes challenging.

-Students learn about problems commonly encountered in primary care, from routine health maintenance to medical emergencies and rare and unusual diagnosis.
+Students learn about problems commonly encountered in primary care, from routine health maintenance to medical emergencies torare and unusual diagnosis.
 Each primary preceptor is board-certified in family medicine, but students also will work with board-certified surgeons, internists, pediatricians, and other specialists available in the community.

-- Dickinson: Drs.
+- Dickinson, ND: Drs.
 Rena Nordeng and Ryan Zimmermann

-- Hettinger: Drs.
+- Hettinger, ND: Drs.
 Joshua Ranum and Catherine Houle